WiFire/wifire.github.io/README.md

 # wifire.github.io
-Home for all WiFire SDK documentation
+Home to all WiFire SDK documentation